Paul Reid (HSE)

-Paul Reid (born 3 December 1964) is an Irish former public servant, who served as Director-General of the Health Service Executive, the national health service coordinating body, from April 2019 to October 2022.
-He previously was chief executive of Fingal County Council from 2014 to 2019, and before that worked in Ireland's Department of Public Expenditure and Reform and an international development charity, after a 25-year career with telecom service provider Eircom and its predecessors.
+Paul Reid (born 3 December 1964) is an Irish public servant, who has served as chairperson of An Coimisiún Pleanála since June 2025.
+He served as Director-General of the Health Service Executive, the Irish national health service, from April 2019 to October 2022, He previously was chief executive of Fingal County Council from 2014 to 2019, and before that worked in the Department of Public Expenditure and Reform and an international development charity, after a 25-year career with telecom service provider Eircom and its predecessors.

 Life

 Early life

 Reid was born on 3 December 1964 and raised in Finglas, Dublin.
 He left school at age 16 with an intermediate certificate (inter cert).

 At age 21, Reid was an active member of the Marxist–Leninist political party the Worker's Party.
 He received a nomination to run for election but pulled out at the last minute.